 1. Copper Wind Chimes

 Wind chimes seemed like a great add-on to some of the other gift ideas I had going on.
-They're aren't super expensive, but they add a lot to a garden, deck or porch.
+They're not super expensive, but they add a lot to a garden, deck, or porch.

 The chimes we received are delicate and pretty, and they sound great.
 They're called the .
 My wife really enjoys them and they've taken an honored place hanging from the eve over our back deck.
 Woodstock Temple Bells Quintet